Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/passes.rst

    To use this pass, mix multiply it with the Diffuse pass.
 Emit
    Emission pass.
-AO
+Ambient Occlusion
-   Ambient Occlusion.
    Make sure it is turned on in your environment and that Ray Tracing is enabled.
 Environment
    Environment lighting.
 Indirect